 Don’t let your student loan debt discourage you

 Putting student loan debt at the bottom of your priority list isn’t for everyone.
 It depends on your financial situation and your individual goals.
-If your interest rates aren’t as low as they could be, try refinancing your student loans to get better rates, which will help you put more money toward your other financial goals.
+If your interest rates aren’t as low as they could be, try refinancing your student loans to get better rates and/or other benefits such as cash bonuses, which will help you put more money toward your other financial goals.

 Dori Zinn covers personal finance for Student Loan Hero.
 Her work has been featured in Huffington Post, MSN, The Week, Quartz, and more.